APPLY NOW

 Dr. Buchholz's current and former students perform in orchestras and chamber ensembles around the country and they teach in schools and private studios around the world.
 His students have received scholarships from competitive conservatories and have won awards in national chamber music and solo competitions.
 They have appeared on NPR’s From the Top, as soloists with orchestras, and at leading music festivals.
 Theodore Buchholz is the recipient of the Taubeneck Superior Teaching Award.
 In 2022, he received the Charles and Irene Putnam Award, the College’s most prestigious recognition of excellence in teaching.

-As a nationally recognized researcher, Dr. Buchholz’s upcoming scale book will be published and internationally distributed by Mel Bay in December of 2023.
-This book will be the most comprehensive cello scale book ever published.
+As a nationally recognized researcher, Dr. Buchholz’s book The Cellist's Guide to Scales and Arpeggios is published and internationally distributed by Mel Bay.
+This book is the most comprehensive, pedagogic cello scale book published.
 He served as the Cello Forum Editor for the award-winning journal American String Teacher.
 He has been published in the Journal of Historical Research in Music Education and American String Teacher, and annually presents at national conferences.
 His current research is focused on pedagogy, historical cello treatises, and leadership.

-A leader in music education, Buchholz was the head of strings at the University of Arizona for seven years.
-During that time, he elevated the profile of the program on both the state and national level, significantly raised recruiting numbers, chaired string search committees, built and directed the chamber music program sending ensembles on international tours and to national competitions, created the monthly UA Strings Newsletter that regularly connected with 300 Arizona string teachers, and worked with a donor to create two annual competitions that celebrate excellence in string performance and promote repertoire by underrepresented composers.
+As the head of strings at the University of Arizona, Buchholz has elevated the profile of the program on both the state and national level, significantly raised recruiting numbers, chaired string search committees, built and directed the chamber music program sending ensembles on international tours and to national competitions, created the monthly UA Strings Newsletter that regularly connects 300 Arizona string teachers, and worked with a donor to create two annual competitions that celebrate excellence in string performance and promote repertoire by underrepresented composers.
 In 2018, he received the College of Fine Art’s Excellence in Fundraising Award.

 Buchholz founded the Tucson Cello Congress in 2009, and directs this event that annually brings 100 cellists to the UA for a weekend of concerts and master classes.
 From 2014-16, he served as President of the American String Teachers Association of Arizona raising membership by twenty-five percent and increasing the annual number of events.
 He is a member of The Recording Academy (the Grammy Awards).